-PDF Download of single chapter (paid subscription required): The Long Now, Pt.
-3 – Wink
+Download or listen to an audio recording of The Long Now, Pt.
+3 – Wink.

 That’s me on the left, giving Luca a pat on the head.
 That’s Neb Tnuh on the right, giving you a pat on the head.

 If you’re not familiar with Neb, here’s how I introduced him last year: